return to main index

 The embedded links should give you a sense of the depth and scope of this work...

-The Flight of Ducks is an Australian on-line documentary spanning more than 70 years.
-It began when F.J.A.
-Pockley (my father) travelled to Central Australia in January 1933 where he undertook a private camel expedition from Hermannsburg Mission to Mount Liebig.
-He brought back cinefilm, photographs, journals and Aboriginal objects.
-The collection provides insight into the end of the frontier period when there were still isolated groups of Aborigines yet to experience non-aboriginal contact.
-His companions were also interesting men.
-They were: Hezekial, an Aboriginal guide; the remarkable T.G.H.
-Strehlow; artist, Arthur Murch and animal and skull collector, Stanley Larnach.
+The Flight of Ducks is an Australian on-line documentary.
+In January 1933, F.J.A.
+Pockley (John Pockley, my father) travelled to Central Australia as a student member of a team from Sydney University led by Professor H.W.
+Davies.
+Davies intended to study Aboriginal water metabolism.
+Soon after arriving at Hermannsburg Mission my father undertook a private camel expedition travelling west through the Western MacDonell Ranges to Mount Liebig.
+He brought back a pencil written journal, cinefilm, photographs and Aboriginal artefacts.
+This collection provides a unique window into the end of the frontier period when there were still isolated groups of Aborigines yet to experience contact with 'whites'.
+My father's companions on this journey were interesting and remarkable men.
+They were: Hezekial, a senior Aboriginal lawman and guide; linguist, T.G.H.
+Strehlow; artist, Arthur Murch, and animal and skull collector, Stanley Larnach.

 My father rewrote his journal three times before his death in 1990.
-His memories changed.
-He added a post script after his return in 1976 where significant changes can be seen, not only in Central Australia but in himself.
-Another layer to this story was added in September 1996 when I took my own children (his grandchildren) on a journey that retraced the 1933 expedition.
+The details of his memories expanded through time.
+He added a post-script after his return to the centre in 1976 where significant changes were evident, not only in Central Australia but also in himself.
+Another layer to this story was added in September 1996 when my wife and I retraced the 1933 expedition with our own children (his grandchildren).

-The Flight of Ducks is an evolving work.
-It is no longer just about past and present expeditions into Central Australia.
-It has evolved into a journey into the use of a new medium for which we have yet to develop a descriptive language.
-It is part history, part novel, part data-base, part postcard, part diary, part museum, part pilot, part poem, part conversation, part shed.
+The Flight of Ducks is more than a record of past and present forays into this particular Central Australia landscape.
+It has evolved into an expedition into a datascape for which we have yet to develop a suitable terminology.
+It is part history, diary, museum, data-base, postcard, poem, part conversation, part shed.

-The Flight of Ducks draws on the characters and imaginative layers that create the idea of `the centre'.
+The Flight of Ducks draws on the characters and imaginative layers that create the idea of 'the centre'.
 Herein lies the significance of the title of this work.
-It is an image drawn from the heart of the expedition journals.
-It refers to imaginative flight, to the shape and form of the work and to the process of telling a story in a networked participatory space.
+It comes from an image created in song and drawn from the heart of the expedition journals.
+The image refers to imaginative flight, to the shape and form of the space and to the process of story telling in a participatory medium.

-Like oral epic poetry, the work publicly accommodates its own evolution as a living proliferating organism.
-It is shaped by its participants, by a continuous exploration of the the poetics of the medium and by concern for the preservation of its content.
+Like oral epic poetry, the work publicly accommodates its own evolution as a proliferating organism.
+Shaped by its participants, it is explores the poetics of the medium with a deep respect for Indigenous Australia and concern for the preservation of its content.

 See also: